RedKenrok/Browser-TabVolume/README.md

 On Google Chrome:
 1. Go to `chrome://extensions` using the URL bar.
 2. In the top right enable `Developer mode`.
 3. Click on `Load unpacked`, navigate to the location of the repository.
-Then select the `src` directory and click on `ok`.
+4. Select the `src` directory and click on `ok`.

 ## License